 It's the Same, Now It Sucks: A common accusation is that the film simply repeats some things that worked so well in the last one — as well as the tricks of the Bourne films — except none of it feels new and fresh, let alone Bond-like.
 Arguably, the film actually contains a high HSQ and plenty of great lines, but it's too close to a Bourne film (or any other gritty action movie) to be a proper Bond film.

 Magnificent Bastard: Dominic Greene might be a thoroughly nasty piece of work but he's a master manipulator and has balls of steel!
 He even manages to taunt Bond while being dangled over a raging inferno.

-Moral Event Horizon: From Camille's backstory, one suspects that Medrano has made crossing the Moral Event Horizon into a career.
+Moral Event Horizon: From Camille's backstory, one suspects that Medrano has made crossing this into a career.
 He's already a murderer, a torturer, an arsonist, and a rapist by backstory, so after he tries to rape the hostess, there's really no way his Karmic Death can be too harsh.

-The Problem with Licensed Games: Averted, with a solid, if not particularly inspired, FPS.
+The Problem with Licensed Games: Averted, with a solid, if not particularly inspired, FPS (even if it's more of a Casino Royale adaptation - only five of its twenty levels are from Quantum of Solace).
 The PS2 version is a TPS, and the DS is hard to describe.
 Incidentally, the Next-Gen and PC versions were done by Treyarch.

 Tough Act to Follow: This isn't a badly done action movie, by any means, and it's definitely superior to a good number of previous Bond films, but it's definitely a step down from Casino Royale—which was one of the most acclaimed action movies of 2006, and is now often cited as one of the top 10 movies in the James Bond franchise.
 While it got generally favorable reviews from critics (it currently holds a score of 64% on Rotten Tomatoes), many fans trashed it after comparing it to Casino Royale.